joi2joi2/Instacart---Python/README.md

 Citation (required in your final report): “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 12/03/2022.

 # Tools
+The folllowing tools and skills were used in this project.
 - Python
 - Data Wrangling
 - Data Merging